 Effective management, including the secure storage of Smart Places data is an important part of its protection.
 Consideration should be given to the type, frequency, volume and flow of data being collected, and these factors will inform the selection of appropriate transmission and storage methods.

 Data should be appropriately protected during transmission and at rest.
 Storage requirements may grow over time as Smart Places have the potential to generate large amounts of data, so development of storage models should be considered for longer term projects.
 Additional best practice data management and storage elements include:

-- Selecting the most suitable storage option (cloud, government data centres and fog or edge computing) depending on your data requirements: How quickly insights are needed; type of data and bandwidth required; level of connectivity; level of security. - Addressing privacy risks of transitioning to the cloud. - Selecting appropriate methods of protection during transmission, such as using encryption or secure systems or protocols. - Controlling who has access to data, including developing, implementing and enforcing robust user access rules and employing audit processes to verify authorised access and use of Smart Places data will support its protection.
-Access privileges should be routinely reviewed to ensure users have the least amount of permissions in order to perform their role. - The data should be labelled in accordance with the NSW Government Information Classification, Labelling and Handling Guidelines.
+- Selecting the most suitable storage option (cloud, government data centres and fog or edge computing) depending on your data requirements: how quickly insights are needed; type of data and bandwidth required; level of connectivity; level of security. - Selecting appropriate methods of protection during transmission, such as using encryption or secure systems or protocols. - Controlling who has access to data, including developing, implementing and enforcing robust user access rules and employing audit processes to verify authorised access and use of Smart Places data will support its protection.
+Access privileges should be routinely reviewed to ensure users have the least amount of permissions to perform their role, noting that access is removed when a person changes roles. - The data should be labelled in accordance with the NSW Government Information Classification, Labelling and Handling Guidelines.

-Unless exemptions apply under law, personal or health information must be (see guidance on IPPs and IPPs):
+Unless exemptions apply under law, personal or health information must be (see guidance on IPPs and HPPs)

 - Kept securely, for no longer than necessary, and disposed of appropriately.
-It must also be protected from unauthorised access, use, modification or disclosure (IPP 5, HPP 5). - Transparent to the person it is about so that they can find out what personal information about them is being stored, why it is being used and any rights they have to access it (IPP 6, HPP 6).
+It must also be protected from unauthorised access, use, modification or disclosure (IPP 5, HPP 5). - Consented to by the person from whom it was obtained, if the information will be stored outside of NSW jurisdiction (Information Protection Principles 12(2) Health Privacy Principles Data Protection Principles 14, Privacy and Personal Information Protection Act 1998, 19(2)). - Transparent to the person it is about so that they can find out what personal information about them is being stored, why it is being used, and any rights they have to access it (Information Protection Principles 6, Health Privacy Principles 6).

-• Accessible by the person it is about and able to be updated, corrected or amended by the person when necessary (IPPs 7 and 8, HPPs 7 and 8).
+Accessible by the person it is about and able to be updated, corrected or amended by the person when necessary (Information Protection Principles 7, Health Privacy Principles 7-8).